School of Art Gallery

-The School of Art Gallery (SOAG)—known as Gallery One One One until 2011—is the public art museum of the University of Manitoba School of Art in Winnipeg, Manitoba.
+The School of Art Gallery (SOAG)—known as Gallery One One One until 2011—is the public art museum of the University of Manitoba School of Art in Winnipeg, Manitoba, Canada.

 The gallery has developed a permanent collection of artworks that focuses on provincial and national artists.
 The FitzGerald Study Centre was established to promote the study of the life and works of early School of Art principal and member of Canada's Group of Seven, Lionel LeMoine FitzGerald.
-The Gallery's exhibition program includes national and international shows and activities.
+The gallery's exhibition program includes national and international shows and activities.

-The gallery is affiliated with the Canadian Museums Association, the Canadian Heritage Information Network, and Virtual Museum of Canada, as well as the University and College Art Galleries Association of Canada.
+The gallery is affiliated with the Canadian Museums Association, the Canadian Heritage Information Network, Virtual Museum of Canada, and the University and College Art Galleries Association of Canada.

 History

 Gallery One One One was established in 1965 as the professional exhibition centre of the University of Manitoba School of Art.

-In 2012, the School and the gallery moved to its current location in the Art Research Technology Laboratory (ARTlab) at the University's Fort Garry campus, whereupon the gallery changed its name to the School of Art Gallery.
+In 2012, the school and the gallery moved to its current location in the Art Research Technology Laboratory (ARTlab) at the university's Fort Garry campus, and the gallery changed its name to the School of Art Gallery.

 Collection

 Collecting both historical and contemporary art, the School of Art houses a growing collection of more than 4,100 artworks—the largest art collection within the University of Manitoba.

-The School of Art Gallery collects historical and contemporary art, maintaining and evolving a growing collection of over 4100 artworks – the largest art collection within the University of Manitoba.